Sarangkheda, India: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C, D and M. Be careful to get the necessary type.
-Many adapters currently sold are just plug changers and require your devices to adjust the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one works in most countries.
+A plug adapter that supports outlet types C, D and M. Take care to pick the correct type.
+The majority of adapters currently available are just plug changers and expect your devices to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one should be sufficient for most places.

 June

-If you vacation in Sarangkheda during June, you will probably see that it can be blisteringly hot.
+If you visit Sarangkheda during June, you may notice that it is sweltering.
 Temperatures tend to hover around the 90s F (mid 30s C) during the day, while at night they can dip into the high 70s F (mid 20s C).
 In terms of precipitation, you can expect it to rain once in a while.

 What to wear/what to pack: